2R Vials and Deep Cold Storage - Determining Mechanical & CCI performances - Stevanato Group

 Verification of CCI with Headspace Gas Test

-The objective of this test was to determine CCI during stability at 25°C/60% RH and -80°C at two different time points (T0 and T6 months) over a storage period of 6 months.
+The objective of this test was to determine CCI during stability at 25°C/60% RH and -80°C at three different time points (T0, T6 and T24 months) over a storage period of 24 months.

 The samples for which CCI was evaluated were 2R vials with different cap methods: stoppered with aluminum crimped cap and capped with a press-fit cap.